emc211/optane-kdb-report/README.md

 ## Abstract

-- Wrote a test suite to examine the latency of a typical real time kdb solution.
+- Wrote a test suite to examine the latency of a typical real time kdb market data system.
 To compare and contrast the effects of different volumes of data and throughput rates among other variables.
 - Wrote tools to easily configure the splitting of real time data between dram and filesystem backed memory.
 - Compared the performance versus regular dram in these scenarios for several combinations of the system variables mentioned.
 - Found that there are scenarios where storing rdb data in Optane is a viable option and in these case the addition of Optane to an existing server should expand capacity where using traditional hardware would mean requiring to get additional servers.